Schaghticoke people: Quest for federal recognition

 The Connecticut governor and other parties immediately opposed the Bureau of Indian Affairs decision, claiming adverse effects in communities due to the effects of gambling casinos.
 They feared the tribe would use recognition to press its land claims and to develop a casino.
 The Eastern Pequot Tribal Nation had received federal recognition in 2002, which the state was also opposing.
 The Mohegan Indian Tribe and Mashantucket Pequot had already developed increasingly successful, large casino resorts.
 In 2005, Representative Nancy Johnson introduced the "Schaghticoke Acknowledgement Repeal Act of 2005".
 Five requests were made to the Interior Board of Indian Appeals (IBIA) to review the BIA Final Determination to Acknowledge the STN, which had been approved on January 24, 2004.
 The five requesters were (1) the "Coggswell Group," a group of individuals described as "descendants of the historical tribe known today as the Schaghticoke Tribal Nation;" (2) the Town of Cornwall, Connecticut; (3) the State of Connecticut together with the Towns of Kent, Bethel, New Fairfield, Newtown, Ridgefield, Greenwich, Sherman, Westport, Wilton, and Weston as well as the Cities of Danbury and Stamford; the Kent School Corporation; the Connecticut Light and Power Company; and the Housatonic Valley Council of Elected Officials, (4) the Preston Mountain Club, Inc., a landowner; and (5) the Schaghticoke Indian Tribe, a group which has separately petitioned for Federal acknowledgment.

 On May 12, 2005, the IBIA vacated the STN final determination and remanded it to the BIA for reconsideration.
 On October 11, 2005, the Office of Federal Acknowledgment (OFA) issued a Reconsidered Final Determination Denying Federal Acknowledgment of the STN.
 That same year, the IBIA also remanded the Eastern Pequot Tribal Nation's (EPTN) positive final determination of federal acknowledgment to the OFA.
 The result was the same, the Schaghticoke experience – OFA issued a determination denying the federal acknowledgment of EPTN.

-The Schaghticoke Tribal Nation was the first tribe to have had its federal acknowledgment rescinded.

 STN appealed the BIA ruling, but in August 2009, federal Judge Peter Dorsey upheld it.
 The STN sued for relief in Federal court, but the suit was dismissed in August 2008.
 This ruling was appealed in the 2nd Circuit Court in New York and was denied on October 19, 2009.
 The STN had hoped to build a third gaming facility in Connecticut if they were federally acknowledged.

 In 2015, the Bureau of Indian Affairs issued new rules saying that tribes which have previously been denied federal recognition cannot re-petition.

-In March 2022, the Schaghticoke Indian Tribe applied for federal recognition.